AcrossTheCloud/iot-button-hpc/README.md

 # iot-button-hpc
-HPC at the push of a button.
+HPC at the push of an IoT button.

 ## Requirements:
 1. Two [AWS IoT buttons](https://aws.amazon.com/iotbutton/).